Customizing Branding

 Control which interview modes are available to participants:

-- Both voice and text — participants choose their preferred mode (default)
+- Both voice and text — participants see two separate start buttons and choose their preferred mode (default)

-- Voice only — the mode selector is hidden, participants go directly to voice
+- Voice only — only the voice start button appears

-- Text only — the mode selector is hidden, participants go directly to text
+- Text only — only the text start button appears

-- Default mode — if both are enabled, which mode is pre-selected
+- Default mode — if both are enabled, which mode is presented first

 Voice mode requires that your project has a voice agent configured.
 If it does not, only text mode is available regardless of this setting.

-Optional text that appears at the bottom of the landing page.
-Common uses include:
+Optional text fields that appear at the bottom of the landing page:

-Open Graph (OG) images control the preview that appears when your interview link is shared on social media, Slack, email, or messaging apps.
+Open Graph (OG) metadata controls the preview that appears when your interview link is shared on social media, Slack, email, or messaging apps.

 Why OG Images Matter

 A link shared on LinkedIn or Slack with a custom preview image gets significantly more clicks than one with a generic or missing preview.
-If you are distributing your interview through social channels, configuring an OG image is one of the highest-leverage things you can do.
+If you are distributing your interview through social channels, configuring OG metadata is one of the highest-leverage things you can do.

 - Dimensions: 1200 x 630 pixels (standard OG image size)